The Butterfly Effect: How Small Changes Create Big Results

 solution_b$initialization <- "(2,3,4.1)"

-Finally, the science behind the butterfly effect also reveals a deep and beautiful structure underlying the dynamics.
-In the case of Lorenz’s equations, they take the shape of a butterfly.
-So how well can we predict the future?
+The science behind the Butterfly Effect reveals a profound and beautiful structure underlying chaos.
+In Lorenz’s equations, this structure takes the shape of a butterfly.
+So, how well can we predict the future?
 Not very well at all.
-The further into the future you try to predict the harder it becomes and past a certain point, predictions are no better than guesses.
+The further ahead we try to predict, the harder it becomes, until our predictions become no better than guesses.